First, make sure you install and load the esquisse package using install.packages and library:

 P.1

-Launch Esquisse on any selection of the following datasets we have worked with before and explore!
+Launch Esquisse again on any selection of the following datasets we have worked with before and explore!

 yts <- read_csv("http://jhudatascience.org/intro_to_r/data/Youth_Tobacco_Survey_YTS_Data.csv")